 Teen Drinking and Driving | Centers for Disease Control and Prevention (CDC) — The CDC is the federal agency under the Department of Health and Human Services that is also the nation's leading public health institute.
 Visit this website to learn more about why underage drinking is a problem and view various study findings.
 The website also provides links to related pages discussing the science behind underage drinking.

 If you or your child was arrested for an alleged zero tolerance DUI offense anywhere in north central Florida, it will be in your best interest to retain legal counsel as soon as possible.
 Galigani Law Firm represents residents of and visitors to communities in Marion County, Levy County, Gilchrist County, Alachua County, and many surrounding areas of Gainesville.

-Dean Galigani is an experienced criminal defense attorney in Gainesville who is Board Certified in Criminal Trial Law by the Florida Bar.
+Dean Galigani is an experienced criminal defense attorney in Gainesville with decades of experience.
 He can review your case and help you understand all of your legal options when you call (352) 375-0812 or fill out an online contact form to set up a free, confidential consultation.

 Honest, Skilled, Responsible

 "Dean Galigani was supportive when my son was arrested for underage possession of alcohol..." - David